patrick-andrew-jain-taylor/jain-taylor-family-cookbook/_recipes/vegan-pernil-sandwich.md

 > Eat with lots, and lots, and lots, of aji verde!

-[^1]: Requires canned jackfruit in brine, found in most asian markets.
+[^1]: Requires canned jackfruit in brine, found in most Asian markets.
 [^2]: The more jalapeno, the better.
 [^3]: For an extra kick, add in some [Tajín](https://www.tajin.com/us)!
-[^4]: Can be found at most mexican markets.
+[^4]: Can be found at most Mexican markets.
 [^5]: This is traditionally made with [cuban bread](https://en.wikipedia.org/wiki/Cuban_bread), but any sub-like form of bread would do!
 [^6]: We prefer pan fried!